top of page

 Released: December 26, 2020 Updated: August 14, 2021

 Green Insight Japan, Inc. was selected as a recipient of the prefectural grant to support university-based companies for the project entitled “Commercialization of vegetables enriched with sugar, nutraceuticals, and pharmaceuticals based on the enhanced photosynthetic activity.”
-This was governed by the Japan Advanced Science and Technology Organization for Education, Human Development and Research (JASTO) in the fiscal year 2020 and granted on December 7, 2020.
+This was administered by the Japan Advanced Science and Technology Organization for Education, Human Development, and Research (JASTO) in fiscal year 2020 and was granted on December 7, 2020.
 This company was continuously chosen for this grant.
-This project is managed directly by the Commerce and Industry Promotion Division, Shizuoka Prefectural Government, in this fiscal year and granted on June 30, 2021.
+This project is managed directly by the Commerce and Industry Promotion Division of the Shizuoka Prefectural Government this fiscal year and was approved on June 30, 2021.
 The budget is 5 M yen in total over two years.
 This company is achieving the project in collaboration with the University of Shizuoka, Tokoha University, and several private companies.

 The AOI-PARC has Spotlighted this Company